 To help plan and manage public transport efficiently, saving precious company resources and city budget expenditure, we offer a unique and beneficial combo from Teltonika Telematics and Teltonika Networks - an ADVANCED category vehicle GPS tracker with CAN bus adapter and industrial cellular router.

-Teltonika is the right place to get all you need to succeed - the most abundant variety of top-quality certified IoT devices, accessories, and solutions for any use case imaginable in telematics.
-From the start of the company 24 years ago until today, we are 2,400 strong and growing team that has manufactured over 16 million devices, helping to succeed thousands of customers and business partners in over 160 countries across the globe.
+Teltonika is the place to go for all you need to succeed - the widest range of high-quality, certified IoT devices, accessories and solutions for every imaginable telematics use case.
+From the company's founding over 25 years ago until today, we have a strong and growing team that has produced more than 22 million devices and contributed to the success of thousands of customers and business partners in over 160 countries around the world.

 RS232/RS485 serial interfaces for fuel monitoring and other external data reading